-After a long, cold winter, many of us are eager for any sign that Spring is on its way.
+After a long, cold winter, many of us are eager for any sign that warmer weather may be on its way.
 By late Winter, people will start lookin for the first robin of Spring, that harbinger of blooming flowers and sunshine As the belief goes, robins are gone in the harsher months and come back only when the weather is getting nice again.
 But are robins really a sign of spring?

 While some birdwatchers dismiss the idea as an old wives tale, others seem to think the concept is perfectly reasonable.
-In this Biologist Ruins Everything post, we’ll learn the science behind whether or not robins are truly a sign of spring.
+As we’ll explore in this Biologist Ruins Everything post, depending on where you live, either of these takes may be true.
+Let’s learn the science behind Robins as a sign of Spring.

 The Wandering Thrush